 Why do you do what you do?

-The short answer is that I always knew that I wanted to do these things, together:
+The short answer is that I always knew that I wanted to combine these things, together:

 - help people feel better.